Think like a software tester.

 Below are just some personal notes on the topic.

-Information is not complete, verified and systematised.
-Some references will be provided in future
+This information is not complete, verified and systematised.
+Some references will be provided in the future

 This article is under construction and is being completed in stages.
 Check back frequently for updated information.